China-EU - international trade in goods statistics

 EU deficit with China remains substantial

-Figure 3 shows that in 2017, China had a share of 11 % in extra-EU exports (EUR 198 billion) making it the second largest partner behind the United States (20 %, EUR 376 billion).
-In extra-EU imports China was the largest partner with a share of 20 % (EUR 375 billion) in front of the United States (14 %, EUR 255 billion).
+Figure 3 shows that in 2017, China had a share of 11 % in extra-EU exports of goods (EUR 198 billion) making it the second largest partner behind the United States (20 %, EUR 376 billion).
+In extra-EU imports of goods China was the largest partner with a share of 20 % (EUR 375 billion) in front of the United States (14 %, EUR 255 billion).

 Manufactured goods dominate trade with China

 When breaking down imports and exports by SITC groups, the main categories driving the exports to and imports from China are 'Machinery and vehicles’, 'Other manufactured goods’ and 'Chemicals' (Figure 5).
 Together these manufactured goods made up 85 % of the EU exports and 97 % of imports in 2017 (see Figure 5).
 In exports from the EU to China, 'Machinery and vehicles' (54 %) was around three times as large as 'Other manufactured goods' (18 %) while in imports from China 'Machinery and vehicles' (52 %) was much closer to 'Other manufactured goods’ (40 %).

 Figure 6 shows the evolution of EU imports and exports by SITC group since 2008.
 In 2017 the EU has trade surpluses in 'Chemicals', 'Food & drink, 'Raw materials', 'Energy' and 'Other goods'.
 However these were dwarfed by the large trade deficits in 'Other manufactured goods' and 'Machinery and vehicles’.